cpgf/cpgf/readme.txt

 	cpgf meta data collection -- a library with built-in meta data support.
-		Now there are meta data for C++ STL, OpenGL, OpenGLU, and OpenGLUT.
+		Now there are meta data for C++ STL, OpenGL, OpenGLU, OpenGLUT and Box2D physical engine.

+	cpgf meta data generator tool -- a Perl script to automatically generate meta data from Doxygen XML files.

 License:
 	Apache License, Version 2.0
 	You may obtain a copy of the License at